DashAISoftware/DashAI/README.md

 The -b option is to clone only the `back/initial-api` branch, which is for now the stable branch of the project.

+Next, you have to go to the root of the project using:

+    cd DashAI2

 After that you need to install the dependencies, for that you can use in the root of the project:

     sh init.sh